earthly/website/blog/_posts/2021-01-07-migrating-from-travis.md

 ### Easier Migration from Travis to GHA

-Migrating your build out of Travis might take a little work. &nbsp;If you aren't interested in a neutral format, [this GHA action](https://github.com/marketplace/actions/run-travis-yml) might make it easier. &nbsp;
+Migrating your build out of Travis will take a little work. &nbsp;If you aren't interested in a neutral format, [this GHA action](https://github.com/marketplace/actions/run-travis-yml) might make it easier. &nbsp;

 > This action setups environment variables specified in the `.travis.yml` file and then runs _one_ of the (potentially) many build jobs within the test build stage.